JoseKling/HTTPServer.jl/README.md

 start_server(router; port=8000)
 ```

-Notice that is does not validate the payload.
+Notice that the payload is not validated.
 It will simply send whatever
 was in the body (provided the `Content-Type` is either `application/json`
-or `text/plain` to the handlers)
+or `text/plain`) to the handlers.